-You brought your invention idea through the beginning steps of the process and now exploring various options of bringing your invention to market.
+You brought your invention idea through the beginning steps of the process, preformed a patent search and now exploring various options of bringing your invention to market.

 You could license your idea to a manufacturer with distribution which requires minimal risk and pays you a royalty or you may decide to go into business for yourself by manufacturing your product and taking a larger risk with potentially a greater return.

 Responsibilities of Invention Manufacturing